Not Yet Published

 Meet Maxwell Grue, a brilliant attorney with schizophrenia.
 When his first love suffers a tragic loss, they reconnect to seek justice, but soon she’s the one on trial—for murder.

-Her case thrusts Max into the limelight, threatening to expose his mental illness and destroy his career.
-And then the gunmaker’s cover-up escalates, people are killed, and Crystal is arrested for murder.
-Now, convinced she’s been framed, Max must risk everything to unravel a diabolical conspiracy—but what if he’s in bed with a killer?
+Alas, Crystal is no longer the girl next door, she’s a movie star trying to take down a powerful corporation.
+Her case thrusts Max into the media’s crosshairs, threatening to expose his mental illness and destroy his career.
+Not to mention, the ruthless gunmaker has secrets worth killing for.
+The cover-up turns deadly, and then who gets arrested?
+Crystal!
+Convinced she’s been framed, Max races to unravel a diabolical conspiracy—but what if he’s really in bed with a killer?

 What readers are saying: